Katsu Curry (カツカレー)

 At this point, your curry should be very thick, so taste it and add more salt if it needs it.
 If the curry is too viscous or salty, you can add some water to thin it out a bit.

-To serve your Katsu Curry, slice up the cutlet and place it over a bed of rice.
+To serve your Katsu Curry, slice up the cutlet and place it over a bed of Japanese short-grain rice.
 Then, pour the curry sauce over half of the katsu and serve it right away before the panko goes soggy.

 The plate and salad bowl pictured above were sent over by Musubi Kiln.
 They have a fantastic selection of both classic and modern Japanese ceramics and tableware and they ship around the world.
 Get 5% off your order by using coupon code “NORECIPES” at checkout.